How to deliver the best digital experiences for your customers

-A content management system should be well-tested and preferrably open-source.
+A content management system should be well-tested and preferably open-source.
 It should also have a dedicated development team, and it should be user-friendly, intuitive, and easy to both understand and operate.
-Finally, it should be scalable, which means it should be easy to expand or divest your digital experiences according to changes in consumer behaviour.
+Finally, it should be scalable, which means it should be easy to expand or divest your digital experiences according to changes in consumer behavior.

 Finding a new CMS is never easy, and is not a task to be handled lightly.
 But it is not an impossible task; just take your time and consider all relevant alternatives.

 So now you have a perfect plan, a realistic alignment of your needs and your customer’s needs with the appropriate digital channels, and a working prototype ready to launch into the world.
 But you can’t stand still.
-You can’t stop now and rest forever.
+You can’t stop now and rest.